arupdas0825/studytra/README.md

 ## Overview

-Studytra is a **client-side React SPA** that replaces the traditional study-abroad consultancy model with a self-serve, AI-assisted execution system.
+Studytra is a **production-deployed React SPA** that replaces the traditional study-abroad consultancy model with a self-serve, AI-assisted execution system.
 It covers the full student journey across five countries — Germany, USA, Canada, UK, and Australia — providing country-specific timelines, visa documentation, cost planning, loan comparison, and flight guidance in one unified interface.

-The platform is intentionally designed as a **no-login static MVP** — zero backend friction, instant value delivery.
-Monetization is handled through affiliate integrations (Skyscanner, bank loan referrals, OSHC providers) embedded naturally within the tool surface.
+The AI layer is powered by **Google Gemini 2.0 Flash** via a secure Vercel serverless proxy — the API key never touches the browser.
+Supabase handles authentication and persistent data storage.

 ---